laurentperrinet/laurentperrinet.github.io/content/publication/vacher-16/index.md

----
-abstract: A common practice to account for psychophysical biases in vision is to frame them as consequences of a dynamic process relying on optimal inference with respect to a generative model.
+---abstract: A common practice to account for psychophysical biases in vision is to frame them as consequences of a dynamic process relying on optimal inference with respect to a generative model.
 The present study details the complete formulation of such a generative model intended to probe visual motion perception.
 It is first derived